Getting help from docs and other users

 The Write-the-Docs community offers local meetups.
 See https://www.writethedocs.org/meetups/ for a list.
 Join the Write-the-Docs Slack instance and watch the channel #meetups to see postings of upcoming meetings.

-There’s also the Meetup Continuous Documentation Regulars which is happens to be hosted by the maintainer of the AsciiDoc plugin.
+There’s also the Meetup Continuous Documentation Regulars which happens to be hosted by the maintainer of the AsciiDoc plugin.
 Expect topics around documentation as code in general, not necessarily focused on AsciiDoc only.

 Further reading